 Growing flowers, fruits, vegetables and plants in your own greenhouse is good way to unwind and spend some quality time with nature.
 If you are fond of greenhouses, you can build one in your backyard or garden easily.
+If your garden is too small, you can also relocate to a bigger place with these eco-friendly movers.
 A greenhouse can be attached to your home or be a freestanding one.
 In a freestanding structure, separate facilities for heat, electricity, and water are required.
 This hassle is absent in an attached construction.
 You will need to build only three walls as the fourth side will be enclosed by the house.

 Here are some simple instructions to make your own small greenhouse, also known as a coldframe.